How To Do Low Lunge Pose (Anjaneyasana)

 Preparatory Poses For Anjaneyasana

 Before starting, let’s explore which preparatory poses can help you get there.
-Doing some postures before exercising will make it easier for your body to move into this pose and gain more benefits from it:
+Certain postures done before exercising can make it easier to move into this pose.
+Not only that, but it can also enhance the benefits you derive from it.

 It’s time now to move onto modifications for beginners…